Towards exact structural thresholds for parameterized complexity: Introduction

-Moving on to clique-width, our results on deletion distances can actually be lifted to the \emph{dense setting}.
+Our results on deletion distances can actually be lifted to the \emph{dense setting}.
 We do so by considering \emph{twinclasses}, which are arguably the simplest form of dense structure.
 A twinclass is an equivalence class of the \emph{twin}-relation, which says that two vertices $u$ and $v$ are twins if $N(u) \setminus \{v\} = N(v) \setminus \{u\}$, i.e., $u$ and $v$ have the same neighborhood outside of $\{u,v\}$.
 Given two distinct twinclasses, either all edges between them exist or none of them do.
-Contracting each twinclass yields the \emph{quotient graph} $G^q$ and we obtain \emph{twinclass-variants} of the usual graph parameters treedepth, pathwidth, and treewidth by measuring these parameters on the quotient graph $G^q$, e.g., the \emph{twinclass-pathwidth} of $G$ is $\tcpw(G) = \pw(G^q)$.
+Contracting each twinclass yields the \emph{quotient graph} $G^q$ and we obtain \emph{twinclass-variants} of the usual graph parameters treedepth, cutwidth, pathwidth, and treewidth by measuring these parameters on the quotient graph $G^q$, e.g., the \emph{twinclass-pathwidth} of $G$ is $\tcpw(G) = \pw(G^q)$.
 The parameters twinclass-pathwidth and twinclass-treewidth have been studied before under the name \emph{modular pathwidth} and \emph{modular treewidth}~\cite{Lampis20, Mengel16, PaulusmaSS16}.
 Furthermore, we remark that the previously studied parameter \emph{neighborhood diversity} satisfies $\nd(G) = |V(G^q)|$ \cite{Lampis12}.
 Relationships between parameters transfer to their twinclass-variants and twinclass-pathwidth is more restrictive than \emph{linear-clique-width}.
-Similarly, we obtain \emph{twinclass-modulators}, but we measure the complexity of the remaining components on the level of the original graph, i.e., a twinclass-modulator $\tcm$ to treewidth $\ncols$ is a family $\tcm$ of twinclasses such that $\tw(G - \bigcup_{\modulator \in \tcm} \modulator) \leq \ncols$.
-We can now state our second main result. \begin{thm} If there are $\ncols \geq 2$, $\eps < 1$ such that \DTC can be solved in time $\Oh^*((2^\ncols - \eps)^{|\tcm|})$, where $\tcm$ is a twinclass-modulator to treewidth $\ncols$, then \SETH fails. \end{thm} We complement this result by a tight algorithmic upper bound which relies on standard techniques for dynamic programming on graph decompositions such as the $(\min,+)$-\emph{cover product}. \begin{thm} Given an $k$-expression $\cwexp$ for $G$, \DTC on $G$ can be solved in time $\Oh^*((2^\ncols)^k)$.\footnote{Jacob et al.~\cite{JacobBDP21} have simultaneously proven this upper and lower bound for the special case of \OCT, $\ncols = 2$, parameterized by clique-width.
-Their construction also proves the lower bound for linear-clique-width, but not for the more restrictive twinclass-treedepth or twinclass-modulator like our construction.} \end{thm} Note that there is no further lower bound result for \VC, this is due to the fact that $\ncols + 1 = 2^\ncols$ for $\ncols = 1$ and hence \cref{thm:intro_lb_vc} already yields a tight lower bound for the clique-width-parameterization.
-Again, \cref{thm:intro_lb_dense} implies the same lower bound for twinclass-treedepth. \begin{cor} If there are $\ncols \geq 2$, $\eps < 1$ such that \DTC can be solved in time $\Oh^*((2^\ncols - \eps)^{\tctd(G)})$, then \SETH fails. \end{cor}
+Similarly, we obtain \emph{twinclass-modulators}, but we measure the complexity of the remaining components on the level of the original graph, i.e., a twinclass-modulator (TCM) $\tcm$ to treewidth $\ncols$ is a family $\tcm$ of twinclasses such that $\tw(G - \bigcup_{\modulator \in \tcm} \modulator) \leq \ncols$.
+We can now state our second main result, which, similarly to the sparse setting, also carries over to twinclass-treedepth. \begin{mythm} If there are $\ncols \geq 2$, $\eps > 0$ such that \DTC can be solved in time $\Oh^*((2^\ncols - \eps)^{|\tcm|})$, where $\tcm$ is a TCM to treewidth $\ncols$, then \SETH is false.